earchibong/devops_projects/kubenetes_04.md

 <br>

+## Configure Backend for Remote State in S3

-- Create a file – `backend.tf` ensure the backend is configured for remote state in S3
+- Create a file – `backend.tf` and add the following:
 ```

 terraform {